-Silk, Cashmere, Shearling, and Other Animal Products Used for Clothing
+Silk, Cashmere, Shearling, and Other Animal-Derived Clothing

 Silk is the fiber that silkworms weave to make cocoons.
 The so-called “silkworm” is actually a domesticated insect who, in nature, goes through the same stages of metamorphosis—egg, larval, pupal, and adult—that all moths do.
 Silk is derived from the cocoons of larvae, so most of the insects raised by the industry don’t live past the pupal stage, as they are steamed or gassed alive inside their cocoons.

 Approximately 3,000 silkworms die to make every pound of silk.
 While worms can’t show their distress in ways that humans easily recognize, such as screaming, anyone who has ever seen earthworms startle when their dark homes are uncovered must acknowledge that they are sensitive and fear for their lives.
 They also produce endorphins and have a physical response to pain.

 Cashmere is made from the soft undercoats of cashmere goats, who are kept by the millions in China and Mongolia, which dominate the market for this “luxury” material.
 The goats can either be combed by hand or sheared.
 According to one cashmere goat farmer, shearing is “very stressful” to them and robs them of their natural insulation, leaving them vulnerable to cold temperatures and illness, but combing requires more time and physical effort.
 Cashmere is now also being combined with the fur of Australian possums, who are hunted for their coat, to create a material called “Perino.”